The Psycho Legacy: Critical reception

-The documentary has received mostly positive reviews.
 Staci Layne Wilson of Horror.com wrote: "Overall, I think this doc is a great way for Shout!
 Factory and Masi Media LLC to help us all celebrate the 50th birthday of Alfred Hitchcock's beloved Psycho".
+Mike Gencarelli of Movie Mikes wrote: "If you add the amazing feature film to these special features you have the ultimate collection for all Psycho fans".
 Jason Allentoff of The Psycho Movies.com wrote: "RobG's look at this film series is incredible.
 It's a shame Universal hasn't taken notice".
 Matt Fini of Dread Central.com wrote: "As far as Psycho is now concerned, we've thankfully got this documentary so that we won't forget".

-Mike Gencarelli of Movie Mikes wrote: "If you add the amazing feature film to these special features you have the ultimate collection for all Psycho fans".
+Tyler Foster of DVD Talk.com wrote: "There are things to like, about both the feature and the extras, but I can only recommend a rental – spend your money on the new Blu-ray Disc of Psycho instead".
 William David Lee of DVD Town.com wrote: "The retrospective may not be as in-depth as some would like, there is enough to sate the appetites of the most die-hard Psycho followers".
 Horror Talk.com claims "director Galluzzo does his best with a lot of fine material and keeps things moving at a decent clip, but repeat viewings will reveal the limitations that keep this from being the ultimate experience that it should be".

-Tyler Foster of DVD Talk.com wrote: "There are things to like, about both the feature and the extras, but I can only recommend a rental – spend your money on the new Blu-ray Disc of Psycho instead".
 Joe Shearer of Film Yap.com wrote: "If you're a fan of the Psycho franchise, I'd wholeheartedly recommend this DVD.
 If you're a classicist looking for insights on Hitchcock, I'd say you might come away from this disappointed".

-Some critics were disappointed with the fact that the Robert Bloch novels were barely discussed in the documentary and that the failed TV pilot Bates Motel and the 1998 remake were not mentioned, although in the deleted scenes section of the DVD there was supposed to be two short segments about the TV pilot and remake but for unknown reasons they were left off of the DVD when it was released.
+Some critics noted the fact that the Robert Bloch novels were barely discussed in the documentary, and that both the failed TV pilot Bates Motel and the 1998 film remake were not mentioned, although segments covering the latter were initially slated for inclusion in the bonus features.
 Some critics also criticized the low-budget production values of the film, citing issues with the sound and aspect ratio of the documentary.

 The documentary received a 7.0 out of 10 rating from IGN.